 According to the American Dental Association, more than 7 out of 10 adults suffer from some form of gum disease.
 An early indication of gum disease is bleeding gums.
 When intercepted early by the dentist, gum disease can be easily managed with little risk of further infection.

-New Orleans dentists, Dr. Maria Burmaster and Dr. Valerie Hemphill are highly experienced with preventive care and managed treatment of bleeding gums, gingivitis and gum disease.
+New Orleans dentists, Dr. Maria Burmaster and Dr. Valerie Hemphill are highly experienced with preventive care and managed treatment of bleeding gums, gingivitis, and gum disease.

-Treatment of Bleeding Gums
+Treatment of Bleeding Gums And Gum Disease

 If you notice that your gums bleed when you brush or floss your teeth, you should let your dentist know on your next visit.
 There are a number of treatment options for bleeding gums depending on your condition: